MMR and MMRV vaccines

 More information

-While the MMR vaccine gives protection to children over 12 months against measles, mumps and rubella, the immune response to the vaccine in babies under 12 months is not so strong and is unreliable.
+While the vaccines give protection to children over 12 months, the immune response to the vaccine in babies under 12 months is not so strong and is unreliable.

 Vaccination when younger

-The best way to protect the very young, who are more vulnerable, is by ensuring other children and members in the household are fully protected with two doses of MMR – hugely reducing the risk of them passing the virus onto the young child.
+The best way to protect the very young, who are more vulnerable, is by ensuring other children and members in the household are fully protected with two doses of vaccine– hugely reducing the risk of them passing the virus onto the young child.

-Your GP surgery should be able to check whether you’ve had both doses of the MMR vaccine.
+Your GP surgery should be able to check whether you’ve had both doses.

 You may also be able to access your vaccination record online through GP online services or the NHS app.